Perceptus/GlucoSym/README.md

 Once the post is finished, you can go to the browser and the data will be graphed.

+MAKE SURE YOU HAVE AN ACTIVE INTERNET CONNECTION TO DISPLAY GRAPHS! ( See Issue #3 )

 ## Algorithm samples

 We have included a copule of simple, not cleaned up code samples of algorithms that have been tested with the simulator.
 They are all located on the /closed_loop_algorithm_samples folder on the repository.